Cynthia Selfe

 Cynthia "Cindy" Selfe is an author, editor, scholar, and teacher in the field of Writing Studies, with a speciality in the subfield of computers and composition.
 She is Humanities Distinguished Professor Emerita in the English Department at the Ohio State University where she taught from 2006 until her retirement in 2016.
 Prior to that, she taught at Michigan Technological University.
 Selfe was the first woman and the first scholar from an English department to win the EDUCOM Medal for innovative computer use in higher education.

 Career

-After graduating from the University of Wisconsin, Selfe taught English in middle school and high school in Houston, TX.
+After graduating from the University of Wisconsin–Madison, Selfe taught English in middle school and high school in Houston, Texas.
 In 1976 she enrolled in the University of Texas for her doctorate, where she was taught by Rhetoric and Composition scholars such as James Kinneavy, Lester Faigley, Steve Witte, Maxine Hairston, and John Ruszkiewicz.
 Selfe went on to teach at Michigan Technological University, where, with Kathleen Kiefer, she founded the academic journal Computers and Composition.
 After joining the faculty of the English Department at the Ohio State University, Selfe co-directed their annual Digital Media and Composition institute (DMAC) and coordinated the program for Visiting Scholars in Digital Media and Composition.
 She founded Computers and Composition Digital Press with Gail Hawisher in 2007.
 Selfe also co-founded the Digital Archive of Literacy Narratives (DALN) with H. Loius Ulman, which houses over 3500 entires from authors around the world.